HumanCellAtlas/dcp-cli/docs/OpenAPIExamples.rst

 download_manifest()
 ------------------------

-Files are downloaded to a cache / filestore directory called ‘.hca’.
-The directory is created in the current directory where download started and a copy of the manifest then written to the directory.
+Files are downloaded to a cache/filestore directory called ``.hca``.
+This directory is created in the directory where the download was started.
+A copy of the manifest is written to the directory.

-Before running download_manifest(), create a .tsv (tab-separated-file) file and input details given from get_bundle() in the respective columns also separated by tabs.
+Before running ``download_manifest()``, create a .tsv (tab-separated variables) file and input the details given from the ``get_bundle()`` method into the respective columns, separated by tabs.

 The header row must declare the following columns:

 bundle_uuid - the UUID of the bundle containing the file in DSS.

 bundle_version - the version of the bundle containing the file in DSS.

 file_name - the name of the file as specified in the bundle.

 file_uuid - the UUID of the file in the DSS.

 file_version - the version of the file.